research vessel on Lake Tahoe

 Venues and educational objectives

-The first two field trips will be open to scholars across the breadth of UC Davis life science summer research programs.
+Two EEWL field trips will be open to scholars across the breadth of UC Davis life science summer research programs.

 • We will offer a day-long field trip to the Bodega Marine Laboratory and Reserve to all summer research scholars.
 Over the years, we have seen that this field trip fosters community among scholars from all programs, provides many students with their first encounter with marine habitats and organisms and introduces them to ecological or environmental challenges, and the diverse cultures – past, present, and future – that must be represented in addressing these challenges.
 The Bodega field trip will highlight the legacy of archaeological sites at the Bodega Marine Reserve, in collaboration with the Federated Indians of Graton Rancheria, and in the context of land grant universities, such as UC Davis, that profited from expropriation of indigenous land.